 Bloating while pregnant may be common, but it doesn’t mean there’s nothing you can do about it.

 - Include plenty of fiber in your diet.
 About 25-30g is ideal.
 Fiber-rich foods include fresh and dried fruits, leafy green vegetables, and whole grains like oats.
 Snacks like popcorn and nuts are good too.
 If your diet isn’t usually ticking all the boxes on the fiber front, introduce more gradually, as a sudden influx of fiber might cause more digestive issues.

-- Cut back on foods known to cause gas, like fatty foods, fried foods, legumes, and vegetables like broccoli, cabbage, cauliflower, and Brussel sprouts.
+- Cut back on foods known to cause gas, like fatty foods, fried foods, legumes, and vegetables like broccoli, cabbage, cauliflower, and Brussels sprouts.

 - Probiotics promote healthy gut bacteria, so eating products like natural yogurt, kefir, sauerkraut, and sourdough can help.
 You can also ask your doctor about a probiotic supplement.